The best grass trimmers in 2026 - as tested by our experts

 - No adjustable cutting head

-- Smaller cut capacity of 28 cm
+- Smaller cut capacity of 28cm

-It comes in all cardboard packaging and it’s easy to assemble too - a couple of screws attach the blade guard, and you’re ready to go.
-The battery charge time is a respectable 60 minutes and the run time a generous 50 minutes, which is almost the longest in our test.
-An auto-feed double line trimmer, it cuts beautifully through even thick grass, and with minimal vibration transmitted through to your hands.
-You can brace the end of the trimmer against your elbow on a rubberised section as well, which makes it particularly comfortable, even without a shoulder strap.
-The loop handle is comfy enough to hold on to, but it’s a bit small so you get less leverage for angled cutting.
+The loop handle is comfy enough to hold on to, but it’s a bit small, so you get less leverage for angled cutting.
 It comes with a handy storage hook that can be directly screwed into a shed wall or hung on the Husqvarna’s Storage Rail system, which is a great way to get it up off the floor and save some space.
 Both the battery and charger are compatible not only across the Husqvarna Aspire range but with the Power For All Alliance of cordless tools, which includes Flymo, Gardena and Bosch and will save you money if you invest in any of those tools in the future.
-It comes with a two year warranty.
+It comes with a two-year warranty.

-Buy the Husqvarna Aspire T28-P4A from Sam Turner, Husqvarna and World of Power
+Buy the Husqvarna Aspire T28-P4A from Husqvarna

 The best of the rest